The Mission of Residence Life at Gordon College

 Each of the halls has space available for baggage storage during the school year and between semesters.
 During vacation periods and for the length of the summer recess, each resident of a hall is entitled to keep two clearly labeled items in the designated storage areas.
 Unclaimed or unlabeled items will be donated to charity by the College.
 Tires, bicycles, furniture, motorcycles or flammable items may never be stored in residence halls.
 Exception: See Bicycle Storage.

-Bicycles may not be kept in student rooms or anywhere else in residence halls.
-They may be stored only in designated bike storage areas (in Chase, Fulton, Ferrin, Nyland and Gedney Halls).
+Bicycles may be stored only in designated bike storage areas (in Chase, Fulton, Ferrin, Nyland and Gedney Halls).
+Storage in students' rooms or in areas of residence halls other than those noted above is prohibited.
 Outside, bikes must be parked on bicycle racks only.
 All bicycles on campus must be registered with Public Safety and display a registration sticker (for which there is no charge).
 Improperly parked bicycles may be confiscated and the owners fined.
 To prevent theft, bicycles should be locked with U-bolt or other heavy-duty locks.
 The Center for Student Development does not guarantee indoor storage space for all bicycles brought to campus.
-Students should weigh the necessity for having a bicycle and the frequency of use when deciding to bring bicycles to campus.
+Students should weigh the necessity for having a bicycle and the likely frequency of use when deciding whether to bring bicycles to campus.

 The College assumes no responsibility and does not provide insurance or any other financial protection for the personal property stored by students.
 It is recommended that students obtain insurance protection against loss, damage or theft of personal property.